 Fa = Q (alternating load)

-Note: To ensure that an axial load can be supported by several ball bearings, they must be arranged in pairs1, either ring to ring or with very precisely manufactured intermediate rings.
+Note: To allow an axial load to be supported by several ball bearings, the bearings must be arranged in pairs1 (face-to-face or back-to-back), or precisely manufactured intermediate rings must be used.

-Radial Component Qr Qr = Q . cos ß Radial bearing load
+Radial Component Qr Qr = Q · cos β Fr = Qr (duplex arrangement)

-Axial Component Qa Qa = Q . sin ß Axial bearing load
+Axial Component Qa Qa = Q · sin β Fa = Qa (duplex arrangement)

-The equivalent dynamic load P is used to calculate the rated service life (L10).
-It converts actual radial and axial loads into a single hypothetical load with equivalent effect on bearing life.
+Used to calculate the rated service life (L10) of the bearing.
+The equivalent load P converts the actual radial and axial loads into a single hypothetical load that has the same effect on bearing life.

 Calculation Formulas